 Those who have not attended a makeup workshop by the end of the designated period will have a hold placed on their Student Account.
 This prevents you from registering for or dropping classes.

-To remove the hold, students will need to complete a review of the Empower AU workshop on their own time, complete a written assignment, and return it to the Wellness Center for review.
-If the assignment is sufficient, the Wellness Center staff will notify the Student Conduct Office, removing the account hold.
+To remove the hold, students will need to complete a review of the Empower AU workshop on their own time, complete a written assignment, and return it to the Health Promotion and Advocacy Center for review.
+If the assignment is sufficient, we will notify the Student Conduct Office, removing the account hold.

-The Wellness Center staff has developed a culturally competent International version of Empower AU in collaboration with AU Abroad and International Student Scholar Services.
+The Health Promotion and Advocacy Center staff has developed a culturally competent international version of Empower AU in collaboration with AU Abroad and International Student Scholar Services.
 While the content remains the same, the curriculum has been adjusted to reflect concepts and examples that will be more recognizable to international audiences.

 AU Abroad students will be notified of the time and date of your International Empower AU workshop.
 It will most likely take place during your initial orientation to the University.
 This workshop is for students who are fully fluent in English.